illumio/terraform-provider-illumio-core/docs/resources/firewall_settings.md

 ## Importing ##

 This resource can only be imported and can not be created.
-Use below command to import resource.
+Use the below command to import resource.
 This resource auto determines URI based on provider config.
 So no need of providing URI while importing.

-After importing, Cherry pick the configurable parameters from `terraform show` and paste it into .tf file.
+After importing, Cherry-pick the configurable parameters from `terraform show` and paste it into .tf file.

 Ref: https://www.terraform.io/docs/import/index.html